Sivas massacre: Commemoration

 Each year on the anniversary of the massacre, demonstrators hold protests and vigils to commemorate the victims of the fire.
 Dario Fo remembered the massacre in his speech accepting the Nobel Prize in 1997.
 Many wish to see the hotel, which has since re-opened, declared a memorial and turned into a museum.
 In 2008 a government minister indicated that it would be turned into an Alevi cultural center, but this has yet to occur.
 In June 2010, the Minister of Work and Social Security announced that the money for buying the hotel had been transferred, and that the Ministry would provide additional resources for restoration.
-Following the court ruling on 23 November 2010, Hotel Madimak has become a public entity for a compensation of 5,601,000 TL to the hotel owners.
+Following the court ruling on 23 November 2010, Hotel Madımak has become a public entity for a compensation of 5,601,000 TL to the hotel owners.

 Denial

-Islamic-conservative newspaper Yeni Akit published a front-page story on 23 July 2012 declaring the Sivas massacre a "19 Year Lie", claiming the victims had been killed by gunshots rather than fire on the basis of morgue photos it claimed were previously unpublished.
+Islamic-conservative newspaper Yeni Akit published a front-page story on 23 July 2012 declaring the Sivas massacre a "19-year lie", claiming the victims had been killed by gunshots rather than fire on the basis of morgue photos it claimed were previously unpublished.
 The claims were debunked, and widely condemned.